 Research, analysis and information

 The institute’s research and analysis is published via UI Papers and UI Briefs, as well as in academic journals and books.
 In addition to research, our research mission also includes policy-oriented analysis, as well as participation in international networks.
-Our information activities include seminars, publishing of printed and digital publications as well as expert participation in the media, both in traditional channels and in social media.
+Our information activities include seminars, publishing of printed and digital publications as well as expert participation in the media.

 An independent institute and a non-profit organization